omidarmat/onLearn/threejs.md

 - `PointsMaterial`: For particles, their size, color, etc.
 - `ShaderMaterial` and `RawShaderMaterial`: Used to create your own materials using a special language named GSSL.

+> Materials can have a drastic impact on performance.
+As a nice guide, remember that if the camera is not going to rotate around your object, use a matcap.